bhisaac/5eFP/5eFP-SRD.md

 >>>
 >>>> **_Pounce._** Whenever you move at least 3 squares in a line toward a creature and take the Attack action, hitting it with a melee attack, it must succeed on a DC (14 + LEVEL) STR check or be knocked prone.
 If the creature is prone, the stealthy form can make one melee attack against it.
 >>>
->>> **_Travel._** To activate this feature, you must be on the overland map (see _Overland Map_) and not in a combat encounter.
+>>> **_Travel._** You can activate a travel form outside of a combat encounter.
 You have 1 MAX wounds while in travel form.
 When activated, you and any chosen creatures within 6 squares of you transform into travel forms and move together.
 If a combat encounter begins or if 1 or more points of damage are dealt to you or another affected creature, your wild shape and all travel forms end.
-Your movement score doubles while in travel form.
-Once activated, the travel form can be reactivated on the exploration map anytime outside of a combat encounter until the end of the game session.
+Your speed doubles while in travel form.
+Once activated, the travel form can be reactivated on the exploration map anytime outside of a combat encounter until you Recall.
 When you reactivate travel form, set aside any wild-shape form you are currently in.
 When travel form ends due to entering a combat encounter or taking 1 or more points of damage, you shift back into the wild shape form you set aside.
 >>
 >> You can use this feature twice.
 You regain expended uses when you finish a short rest.
 >>